fakela/documentation/get-started/what-is-mindee.md

     - setup-your-account
     - build-your-first-document-parsing-api
     - invoice-ocr
-  description: ''
+  description: 'Get started with Mindee'
 ---

-## What is Mindee?
+## About Mindee

 [Mindee](https://mindee.com) is an API-first platform that helps developers automate applications' workflows by standardizing the document processing layer using computer vision and machine learning.
 In addition to easily detecting and extracting information using pre-trained data models for common documents (e.g., invoices, receipts, passports, etc.), developers can easily build their own document parsing API, thereby enabling any type of business to solve all document-based use cases quickly.